 Probo.CI is a continuous integration and collaboration tool that helps break down the barriers inherent in a software development project.
 Probo works with git on a per-pull-request basis to ensure that you never merge code into any branch before it has been tested and approved.

-Probo is both a SaaS app, available at app.probo.ci, as well as an Open Source Software project, available at https://github.com/ProboCI.
-The Probo docs site is hosted on Github at https://github.com/ProboCI and pull requests are welcome!
+Probo is both a SaaS app, available at app.probo.ci, as well as an open source software project, available at https://github.com/ProboCI.
+The Probo docs site is hosted on GitHub at https://github.com/ProboCI/probo-docs/ and pull requests are welcome!

-Go to the Probo App and login with your GitHub or Bitbucket account.
+Go to the Probo app and log in with your GitHub, Bitbucket, or GitLab account.
 On the authorization page, grant Probo permission to access your repos.
-Back in the Probo App, enter your user information and click Submit.
+Back in the Probo app, enter your user information and click Submit.

 Please see the docs for setting up Bitbucket Server if you are using Probo with Bitbucket Server.

 After logging in, you will land on the Probo dashboard, which contains a list of all your available repositories.

 - Click Activate Repos to get to the repository management page.

 - Click Sync Repos to pull in repositories from your DVCS account.

 - Click the toggle next to a repository to enable Probo for that project.